 Amanda J. Wright, Assistant Professor; Ph.D., Harvard University.
 Genetic analysis of the control of division plane orientation in maize and Arabidopsis; plant cell biology.

 The cornerstone of our graduate programs is the creation of new knowledge through research.
-The research is supported through numerous federal, state, private and nonprofit sources.
+Research is supported through numerous federal, state, private and nonprofit sources.
 We offer opportunities to conduct research in:

-The department’s research and training facilities are found in the Life Sciences Complex; Science Research Building; and the Environmental Education, Science and Technology Building.
-The Life Sciences Complex includes an aquatics laboratory and four climate-controlled rooftop research greenhouses.
+The departmentís facilities for research and graduate training occur in the Life Sciences Complex; Science Research Building; and the Environmental Education, Science and Technology Building.
+The Life Sciences Complex, which has Gold-level Leadership in Energy and Environmental Design certification for sustainability, includes an aquatics laboratory and four climate-controlled rooftop research greenhouses.

-The Center for Watershed and Reservoir Assessment and Management conducts research on techniques and best management practices for assessing and managing watersheds and reservoirs, and addressing current and emerging problems and issues. www.geog.unt.edu/~hunter/files/cwram
+The Center for Watershed and Reservoir Assessment and Management conducts research on techniques and best management practices for assessing and managing watersheds and reservoirs, addressing current and emerging problems and issues.

 The Elm Fork Education Center is dedicated to educating the public, especially K-12 students, about environmental issues.
-The center provides investigative encounters that engage students in field activities and discovery experiences. www.efec.unt.edu
+The center engages students in field activities and discovery experiences.

 The Ph.D. culminates in a dissertation of scientific merit.
-You are expected to be published or accepted for publication before graduation.
+Youíre expected to have been published or be accepted for publication before graduation.

-Qualified students are supported through competitive teaching assistantships or research assistantships funded through research grants to faculty members.
-Nine- month stipends range from $14,100 for entering master’s students to $19,100 for Ph.D. candidates.
-Out-of-state and international students who are supported at least half time are eligible for in-state tuition.
+Qualified students are supported through competitive teaching assistantships or research assistantships funded by research grants to faculty members.
+Nine-month stipends range from $14,100 for entering masterís students to $19,100 for Ph.D. candidates.
+Out-of-state and international students who are supported at least one-half time are eligible for in-state tuition.
 Contact the department for information about assistantships.